-The Catete Palace (Portuguese: Palácio do Catete, IPA) is an urban mansion in Rio de Janeiro's Catete neighborhood.
+The Catete Palace is an urban mansion in Rio de Janeiro's Catete neighborhood.
 The property stretches from Rua do Catete (Catete Street) to Praia do Flamengo (Flamengo Beach).
 Construction began in 1858 and ended in 1867.
 From 1894 to 1960, it was Brazil's presidential palace and the site of Getúlio Vargas' suicide.
 It now houses the Museu da República (Republic Museum) and a theatre.
 The Catete underground rail station is adjacent.